Migdalia Cruz: Influences

 Cruz's writing is known for its bold poetic crispness, violence and sexuality, transforming the ugly to beautiful.
 Her mentor, María Irene Fornés, has noted the voluptuousness of her work.
 Playwright Tony Kushner has said that "one can feel history in the bones of her characters," and indeed, her themes are drawn from Latinx history and her personal experiences of growing up in the South Bronx.

-Cruz received her MFA degree from Columbia University and is an alumna of New Dramatists (1987-1994).
 From 1991 to 1998, Cruz was a playwright in residence at Latino Chicago Theater Company.
 Cruz also worked with María Irene Fornés at INTAR'S HPRL (Hispanic Playwrights-in-Residence Laboratory) from 1984–1991, a professional workshop for Latino/a writers in New York City.
 Cruz was profoundly influenced by Fornés and expressed her gratitude in several short plays, essays, and poems, including "A Double Haiku for Irene Because She Detests the Ordinary From Her Eternal Fan, Migdalia:"